rweijnen/marstek-venus-e-firmware-notes/README.md

 ✅ If the endpoint is still online and lacks additional protections, this key pair could potentially be used for local testing or backend exploration.

     ⚠️ Important: These are theoretical implications.
 No actual endpoint has been tested, and access has not been attempted.
 This analysis is strictly for educational and research purposes.

+🌐 Suspected AWS IoT Endpoint

+Firmware analysis suggests that the device communicates with an AWS IoT Core endpoint:

+`a40nr6osvmmaw-ats.iot.eu-central-1.amazonaws.com`

+This follows the standard AWS IoT endpoint pattern:

+<client-id>-ats.iot.<region>.amazonaws.com

+    The -ats suffix indicates it's using Amazon Trust Services (ATS) Root CAs.

+    The region eu-central-1 corresponds to Frankfurt, which aligns with EU deployments.

+    This endpoint is likely used for:

+        Publishing telemetry data (e.g., battery status)

+        Receiving cloud commands or OTA updates

+        Device authentication using mutual TLS (mTLS) via a certificate-key pair found in the firmware

+    ⚠️ No traffic has been captured or endpoint access verified.
+This assumption is based solely on static firmware strings and certificate analysis.

 ## 🧠 Reverse Engineering Artifacts